-Things to consider are how the divorce will impact other aspects of the relationship, such as money, possessions, travel, retirement, and more.
+Things to consider include how the divorce will impact other aspects of the relationship, such as money, possessions, travel, retirement, and more.
 If you divorce, you will each face a change in your economic situation.

-Although your quality of life together is something to consider, this is under the assumption that your partner is truly sorry and really does want to work with you on fixing the marriage.
+Although your quality of life together is something to consider, this is under the assumption that your partner is genuinely sorry and really does want to work with you on fixing the marriage.

 2. Impact Divorce Could Have on the Children

-Not every married couple may have kids, but if you do, there is a chance that the divorce could severely impact them and the way they view reality and relationships going forward.
+Not every married couple may have kids, but if you do, the divorce will impact them and how they view reality and relationships going forward.
 Depending on the situation, sometimes divorce is the healthiest option for children, but sometimes it is not.